Written by Mr Silk

 A rather breathless ascent was followed by a jog down to rejoin the party for the stumble to the endpoint and a welcome pick up by minibus.

 Overall about 9 miles walked and 700m climbed.
-Another great day out and, near the end, we were even able to surprise Mr Silk with a cake for his birthday.
+Another great day out and, near the end, we were even able to surprise me with a cake for my birthday.
 Not many people get the joy of a birthday cake on the fells on their special day.

-Thanks go to Miss Popescu, Mr Gribble and Mr Silk for accompanying us and we look forward to the next iteration with plans to conquer the high point of England – Scafell Pike.
+Thanks go to Miss Popescu and Mr Gribble for accompanying us and we look forward to the next iteration with plans to conquer the high point of England – Scafell Pike.